richandersonio/go-abuseipdb/README.md

 ### seting up the api key

 The example code and tests depend on an API key.
-Once you've registered and got this from the abuseipdb.com website  you have an environment variable the code uses:
+Once you've registered for an account at abuseipdb.com website, you have to setup an environment variable the code uses:

 ```bash
 export ABUSEIPDB_API_KEY=YOUR_API_KEY